 The council can make an ‘informal enquiry’ if you’re educating your child at home, to make sure they’re getting a suitable education.
 If the council thinks your child isn’t receiving a suitable education, they might serve a school attendance order.

 Pupil Referral Units

 PRUs are one type of Alternative Provision.
 They are establishments which provide alternative education for young people who are permanently excluded from school, dual registered and for school age mothers.

 Post 16 options for students with SEND

-From September 2014 some young people will be able to receive support through an Education, Health and Care (EHC) plan until they are 25.
-Before, statements of special educational needs ceased when young people left school.
+From September 2014 some young people will be able to receive support through an Education, Health and Care (EHC) plan until they are 25 if they stay in education.

 The support that young people with special educational needs or disabilities receive from age 16 will encourage young people to make decisions, and develop skills and qualifications that will enable them to achieve their aspirations and move into adulthood with confidence.
 Young people who have an EHC plan will be supported to move out of their plan and access the adult services they need.

 When a young person leaves school at 16 to 19 years old, they are likely to have some or all of the following options available to them, depending on their ability, independence and support needs:

 - Full-time education at college

 - Training or apprenticeships - either work-based or foundation learning